-If your marriage license goes missing before it's been signed (and it's not the day of your wedding, of course), head back to the clerk's office where you filed for it to request a duplicate license.
-You may need to file an affidavit, and be prepared to pay a fee.
+If your marriage license goes missing before the wedding, head back to the clerk's office where you filed for it to request a duplicate license.
+You may need to file an affidavit and be prepared to pay a fee.
 The process and fee will vary from state to state, as will the requirements about who can pick up the copy.
 Some states require that both of you return to get a duplicate license, while others will allow just one of you (or even an immediate family member) to purchase the duplicate, as your identities were already confirmed when your original license was applied for.

-The same process applies if you lose your marriage license after it has been signed, but before it has been returned and registered with the county recorder.
-Your duplicate license will need to be signed by the two of you, your officiant, and witnesses.
+If you already signed your marriage license but haven't returned and registered it with the county recorder, your duplicate license will need to be signed by the two of you, your officiant, and witnesses.
 Keep an eye on the calendar, though: Depending on the state, your duplicate license may need to be applied for and returned within a calendar year of your first marriage license.

-If you were married, returned your license to the county recorder, and received both your original marriage certificate and any certified copies you purchased, and then somewhere along the way (say, while you were moving from one home to another or in a fire) your marriage license went missing or was destroyed, you can also request a replacement marriage certificate.
+You've returned your license to the county recorder and received both your original marriage certificate and any certified copies you purchased.
+But somewhere along the way (say, while you were moving from one home to another or in a fire) your marriage license went missing or was destroyed.
+In this case, you can request a replacement marriage certificate.
 The National Center for Health Statistics, a branch of the CDC, has made it a little easier: They've compiled each state's guidelines for requesting a replacement certificate, which you can review here.
-While the guidelines and fees vary from state to state, you will need to know the following information when determining who to contact and submitting your request:

 - Month, day, and year of the marriage